annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-two_programming-basics/chapter-2.md

 2 * 1.0 == 2.0 # True
 type(2 * 1.0) == float # True
 ```
-When an operator combine two objects, it evaluates to the type which has a greater scale (here, float).
+When an operator combines two objects, it evaluates to the type which has a greater scale (here, float).

 The conversion can be explicit, using a function named from the type, it is named `casting`.
 ```python